K-Regret Queries Using Multiplicative Utility Functions: Case Studies

 \subsection{The K-Regret Query with Cobb-Douglas Functions}

 The Cobb-Douglas function was first proposed as a production function to model the relationship between multiple inputs and the amount of output generated~\cite{10.2307/1811556}.
-It was later generalized~\cite{vilcu2011geometric} and used as a utility function~\cite{DIAMOND19801}.
+It was later generalized as a utility function.
+As a real example of MUFs, this utility function has been used extensively in economics studies for modeling the diminishing marginal rate of substitution~\cite{10.2307/1811556,DIAMOND19801,vilcu2011geometric}.

-\begin{defn}[Cobb-Douglas function] A generalized \emph{Cobb-Douglas function} with $d$ inputs $x_1, x_2, ..., x_d$ is a mapping $\mathcal{X}:\mathbb{R}_+^d\rightarrow\mathbb{R}_+$,
+\begin{defn}[Cobb-Douglas function] A generalized \emph{Cobb-Douglas function}~\cite{vilcu2011geometric} with $d$ inputs $x_1, x_2, ..., x_d$ is a mapping $\mathcal{X}:\mathbb{R}_+^d\rightarrow\mathbb{R}_+$,

-Here, $A>0$ and $\alpha_j\geq0$ are the function parameters. \end{defn} The generalized Cobb-Douglas function is very similar to the MUF introduced in Section~\ref{sec:preliminaries}.
-The $d$ inputs here can be seen as a data point of $d$ dimensions and input $x_j$ is the utility in dimension $j$.
-MinVar can process the $k$-regret query with Cobb-Douglas functions straightforwardly.
+Here, $A>0$ and $\alpha_j\geq0$ are the function parameters. \end{defn} The generalized Cobb-Douglas function is very similar to an MUF.
+The $d$ inputs here can be seen as a data point of $d$ dimensions where input $x_j$ is the utility in dimension $j$.
+MinVar applies to $k$-regret queries with Cobb-Douglas functions straightforwardly.